cleancoda/notiflyer/docs/mssql/README.md

    - **_purpose/mission_**

-   job query definitions for notiflyer will be stored in **notiflyer_tbQuery**. currently supports plain t-sql queries, functions, stored procedures
+   job query definitions for notiflyer will be stored in **notiflyer_tbQuery**. currently supports plain t-sql queries, support for functions, stored procedures, and in-line functions will be added soon

+4. **notiflyer_tbJobManager**

+   - **_purpose/mission_**

+   notiflyer works off of generating individual automated sql jobs that invoke and run procedures depending on the type of job it runs. **notiflyer_tbJobManager** allows end-users to setup individual jobs for notiflyer - which in turn generates the required sql job and associated a schedule to it.

+   microsoft sql server has a dedicated windows service to execute scheduled administrative tasks called as ["sql jobs"](https://learn.microsoft.com/en-us/sql/ssms/agent/sql-server-agent)

 ### views